-If you want more info on these pianos and lower prices than internet or store discounts, please email me at email@example.com or call direct at 602-571-1864
+If you want more info on these pianos and lower prices than internet, Amazon, Bundles, or store discounts in the USA, please email me at email@example.com or call direct at 602-571-1864